himunsie/CSE210-06-Final/README.md

 # Pong
 Pong is a two-dimensional sports game that simulates table tennis.
 The player controls an in-game paddle by moving it vertically across the left or right side of the screen.
 They can compete against another player controlling a second paddle on the opposing side.
 Players use the paddles to hit a ball back and forth.
 The goal is for each player to reach eleven points before the opponent; points are earned when one fails to return the ball to the other.

-# Game Rules
+## Game Rules
 Pong is played according to the following rules.
 Players can move paddle up and down.
 Player one moves using the A and Z keys.
 Player two moves using the K and M keys.
 Each player moves their paddle up and down to hit the ball back to the opposite side.
 If a player fails to return the ball to the other player, the opponent earns a point.
-First player to score 11 points wins the game.
-A "Game Over" message is displayed in the middle of the screen.
+First player to score 11 points wins the set.
+Game is over when a player wins 2 sets.

 ## Getting Started
 ---